Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 Animal Farm

-The animated movie was released to acclaim in 1954 with a gala at the UN in New York.
-Many praised it.
+The animated movie was released in 1954 with a gala at the UN in New York.
 The New York Times called it "a vivid and biting animation of Mr. Orwell's popular tale of social revolution and disillusion".

 The British also found Orwell's work useful for propaganda.
 Britain’s National Archives later revealed that UK spies funded a newspaper comic strip in the early 1950s based on Animal Farm which ran in Brazil, Burma, Eritrea, India, Mexico, Thailand, and Venezuela.